-Congress established the EB-5 program in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors seeking U.S. resident visas.
-Congress later enhanced the EB-5 program with the introduction of the Regional Center Program, which sets aside EB-5 visas for participants who invest in commercial enterprises associated with federally approved regional centers organized to promote economic growth.
-The EB-5 program has seen a surge in popularity in recent years, due in large part to the effects of the global credit crisis.
-Although neither limited to, nor designed specifically for, commercial real estate finance, the EB-5 program has been embraced in recent years as a viable financing source as part of the overall capital stack for development projects.
+Congress established the EB-5 Program in 1990 to stimulate the U.S. economy through job creation and capital investment by foreign investors seeking U.S. resident visas.
+Congress later enhanced the EB-5 Program with the introduction of the Regional Center Program, which sets aside EB-5 visas for participants who invest in commercial enterprises associated with federally approved regional centers organized to promote economic growth.
+The EB-5 Program has seen a surge in popularity in recent years, due in large part to the effects of the global credit crisis.
+Although neither limited to, nor designed specifically for, commercial real estate finance, the EB-5 Program has been embraced in recent years as a viable financing source as part of the overall capital stack for development projects.

-There has been much debate among legislators, industry groups and other stakeholders over the future of the Regional Center Program, including:
+There has been much debate among legislators, industry associations and other stakeholders regarding the future of the Regional Center Program, including:

 - Should the program be renewed or allowed to expire?
-Should renewal be permanent? - What, if any, reforms should be made? - How will pending EB-5 projects be affected?
+Should renewal be permanent? - · What, if any, reforms should be made? - How will pending EB-5 projects be affected?

+Congress is expected to re-visit the EB-5 Program following the November elections.
 Additional client advisories will follow as we continue to monitor legislative developments.

-For questions about the information contained in this advisory, please contact your usual Goulston & Storrs attorney or one of the members of the firm's EB-5 group listed below.
+For questions about the information contained in this advisory, please contact your usual Goulston & Storrs attorney, or one of the members of the firm's EB-5 Group listed below.

-David L. Coombs (617) 574-3563 dcoombs@goulstonstorrs.com William H. Dillon (617) 574-6408 wdillon@goulstonstorrs.com Bruce P. Meyerson (212) 878-5132 bmeyerson@goulstonstorrs.com
+David L. Coombs (617) 574-3563 dcoombs@goulstonstorrs.com

+William H. Dillon (617) 574-6408 wdillon@goulstonstorrs.com

+Bruce P. Meyerson (212) 878-5132 bmeyerson@goulstonstorrs.com goulston&storrs